Yes! There Are Still Plenty Of Fun Holiday Events Happening Around Tacoma, Puyallup, South King County, and Your Merry Part of the South Sound!

 South King County

 November 28th-January 1st 4-8PM daily at Gene Coulon Beach Memorial Park and Piazza Park.
-Note from SFM: Based on the location, I believe this is the free lights event that has always been called Clam Lights in the past, but I’m not 100% sure on that.
+Note from SFM: These are smaller displays; the traditional Clam Lights was canceled.
+You can read more here.

 White River Valley Museum in Auburn has a variety of virtual events this year.